About Laser Hair Removal in Atlanta

 Laser hair removal is a medical procedure that uses a single wavelength of light (laser) to remove/reduce unwanted hair.
 It can be safely and effectively performed on most areas of the body, including the Face, Neck, Chest, Bikini, Legs, Back, Buttocks, Breasts/Nipples, Ears, Abdomen, Underarms, and Arms.
+Due to serious risk of ocular injury, laser hair removal can not be performed around the eyebrows.
 The treatment also reduces ingrown hairs and razor bumps.
-Due to serious risk in ocular injury1, laser hair removal can not be performed on the eyebrow area.

 Laser hair removal is a process that requires a series of treatments to achieve the best results.
 Because of this, at WIFH, all of our laser hair removal packages include 8 treatments at 6-week intervals.
 Custom treatment packages can be made to accommodate multiple treatment areas, as well.

 Our staff of Nurse Practitioners, Physician Assistants, and Medical Aestheticians are all licensed laser practitioners by the Georgia Composite Medical Board.

 Since 2002, WIFH’s laser medical practitioners have performed more than 1.5 million laser hair removal treatments.